ericwbailey/ericwbailey.website/source/published/i-love-my-slightly-smart-tiny-tv.md

 [Videos I copy](https://github.com/yt-dlp/yt-dlp) to the TinyTV won’t [disappear from the streaming service I pay for](https://www.youtube.com/watch?v=yvhv7bgmz64) one day without warning.
 They also won’t be sold off as part of some venture capital debt shell game, regardless of how much I enjoyed the content.

-Additionally, using it does not make me feel like I’m helping [contribute to the pointless acceleration of our climate collapse by way of overhyped chatbots powered by theft](https://www.newyorker.com/news/daily-comment/the-obscene-energy-demands-of-ai).
+Additionally, using it does not make me feel like I’m helping [contribute to the pointless acceleration of climate collapse by way of overhyped chatbots powered by theft](https://www.newyorker.com/news/daily-comment/the-obscene-energy-demands-of-ai).
 It also does not feel like I am indirectly helping to bolster the [meta-agendas of cryptofascists](https://theconversation.com/a-new-silicon-valley-manifesto-reveals-the-bleak-dangerous-philosophy-driving-the-tech-industry-216894).

 ## Good enough can be great